tweedegolf/mailcrab/README.md

 ## Host

-You can specify the host address Mailcrab will listen on using the `HOST` environment variable.
+You can specify the host address Mailcrab will listen on for HTTP request using the `HTTP_HOST` environment variable.
 In the docker image the default address is `0.0.0.0`, when running Mailcrab directly using cargo or a binary, the default is `127.0.0.1`.

 ### TLS